stolostron/rhacm-docs/governance/create_cert_pol.md

 You can monitor your own certificates with the certificate policy controller.
 You must complete one of the following requirements to monitor your own certificates:

-* Create a Kubernetes TLS Secret for your certificate
+* Create a Kubernetes TLS Secret for your certificate.
-* Add the label `certificate_key_name` into your Kubernetes secret
+* Add the label `certificate_key_name` into your Kubernetes secret.

 Create a Kubernetes TLS secret to monitor your own certificates by running the following command: